rmcwhae/russellmcwhae.ca/src/routes/reading-list/+page.md

 Reading is how I feed my soul.
 I saw a comment somewhere that a small bookstore contains more wisdom than all of television, which I wholeheartedly agree with.
 My reading generally includes a mix of classics, popular fiction, science fiction, non-fiction, Christian non-fiction, memoirs, satire, and mountaineering literature.

 Here is a non-exhaustive list of the books I have read, in reverse chronological order.
 Mostly, this is for me to keep track of things, but if I didn’t enjoy or complete a book, it won’t be here, so you could perhaps use this as a source of inspiration if you’re in need of something new to read.
-Books featured here are a combination of physical books and e-books, which I read on an iPad.
+Books featured here are a combination of physical books and e-books, which I read on a Kobo.

 ## 2025